U.S. says Russia has vital role in ending Syria conflict

 "We are not claiming to agree with the Russians on every issue, and not every issue on Syria, but we see them as an important partner on moving to a conference and moving to a political transition and there is no reason, we have to believe, that they don't want to be a partner in that," she added.

 The United States, France and Israel have called on Russia not to deliver the missiles.
-Israel worries the air defense system threatens its security and has signaled it will act to prevent Assad from putting it into operation.
+Israel worries the air defence system threatens its security and has signalled it will act to prevent Assad from putting it into operation.

 U.S. Secretary of State John Kerry expressed his concerns privately to Russian Foreign Minister Sergei Lavrov several days ago during talks on a peace conference, Psaki said.